 Graphics bring another level of complexity.
 Trigonometrical questions need to be designed so that the diagrams are nearly - but not quite - to scale so that students do not simply measure angles off the diagram rather than using the correct method.
 Nor do we want a set of identically-oriented diagrams; instead, throw in some rotations and reflections before printing the triangles (but don't rotate or reflect the text labelling them...) and make sure that they still fit on the page.

 This starts to give some idea of why a good Maths worksheet generator is hard to develop.
-I have devoted fifteen years of my spare time to this project; it has proved fascinating in terms of the challenges to be overcome (as hinted at above) and I have learned a huge amount about the mathematics of generating mathematical problems and displaying their solutions.
+Here at Transfinite we have devoted sixteen years to this project; it has proved fascinating in terms of the challenges to be overcome (as hinted at above) and we have gained a huge amount of experience regarding the mathematics of generating mathematical problems and displaying their solutions.
 I hope you enjoy using MATHSprint, and please feel free to feed back any comments and suggestions.